 Several convenient design choices were made in the proposed model problem.
 A deterministic game was chosen to allow for a simple and very fast value evaluation, although this is not necessary.
 Adding noise to the state transition in position and orientation is both straightforward and natural, turning the game into a Markov game.
 Noise often has a regularizing effect in optimal control, and it might improve the training of MARL.
 Limited tests with noise were made, but no significant difference was observed.

 Another choice was to employ a reward in which every agent is penalized for the actions of all other agents.
 This choice was made to make every agent care for the energy consumption of the entire swarm.
 An alternative would be to let each agent receive costs only for its own actions; this was not investigated.
 Moreover, while homogeneous agents allow a joint policy network, having heterogeneous agents is also possible, but requires multiple policy networks.
-Regarding directional transmission, it is straightforward to increase directivity by having $L\geq2$ antenna elements that lead to the steering vector $ \boldsymbol{a}(\theta) = [ 1, e^{j2\pi \sin(\theta)/L}, ..., e^{j2\pi (L-1)\sin(\theta)/L} ]^\top $.
+Regarding directional transmission, it is straightforward to increase directivity by having $L\geq2$ antenna elements that lead to the steering vector

 Finally, the jammer dynamics can be extended to something more challenging, either hard-coded to approach agents, or as an adversarial learning agent of the game.